Life in the Mortal Realm 46: 45

 墨書 Inktalez

-Mo Wen and Old Lu were currently in the Cangyun Continent, specifically in a perilous area of the Cloud Mist Forest.
+Mo Wen and Old Lu were currently on the Cangyun Continent, where they found themselves in a perilous forest.
 Not far from them flowed the Yan Luo River, which was said to originate from Yun Cang Mountain.
 Beyond Yun Cang Mountain lay the vast Desert Gobi, stretching all the way to the edge of the continent.
-The Cloud Mist Forest was extensive, and few had the strength to venture deep into its depths.
-The human world was primarily controlled by sects, families, and empires; Cangyun Continent itself was dominated by numerous empires, numbering in the hundreds if not thousands.
-The relationships among these sects, families, and empires were intricate—some were mutually dependent while others were locked in deadly conflict.
-Old Lu did not elaborate on the relationships between the empires or between empires and sects, stating that one would naturally come to understand them after venturing out.
+This forest was known as Cloud Mist Forest, a sprawling area with few capable of venturing deep into its heart.
 0

-The Cloud Mist Forest was located in the northwest corner of the continent, bordered by three nations.
-This forest had become a resource gathering site for these nations, which often assembled specialized teams to collect resources within it.
-However, their incursions were quite shallow.
-Mo Wen and Old Lu found themselves near the core area of the forest, where the resource-gathering teams from the three nations could not reach.
-Because of this, Mo Wen had not seen another living person besides Old Lu since they arrived.
-Deeper within lay the forest's core area, inhabited by powerful Demon Beasts and unknown Chimera creatures.
-This central region was perpetually shrouded in mist; even Old Lu was reluctant to enter, claiming there was nothing of interest to him there.
-If something useful appeared, he would brave any danger to seek it out.
-For him, this area was merely a perilous place he could navigate with ease.
-Mo Wen harbored doubts about Old Lu's words but felt unable to voice his suspicions without facing consequences.
+Cloud Mist Forest was located in the northwest corner of the continent, bordered by three nations that often dispatched specialized teams to gather resources from its depths.
+However, their incursions were limited to shallow areas; Mo Wen and Old Lu were situated near the core of the forest, a place inaccessible to those gathering teams.
+Because of this, Mo Wen had not encountered another living soul aside from Old Lu.
+Deeper within lay the forest's true heart, inhabited by formidable Demon Beasts and unknown Chimera creatures.
+The core area was shrouded in perpetual mist, a place even Old Lu hesitated to enter.
+He claimed there was nothing of interest to him there; if something useful appeared, he would brave any danger to seek it out.
+For now, he felt comfortable traversing this perilous land with ease.
+Mo Wen harbored doubts about Old Lu's words but had no way to verify them without risking a reprimand.
 0

-As for the Yan Luo River, although it cut through the entire forest, no martial artist dared to enter Cloud Mist Forest by following its course.
+As for the Yan Luo River, despite cutting through the entire forest, no martial artist dared to follow it into Cloud Mist Forest.
 In this world, water bodies signified richer resources but also exponentially greater dangers.
 On land, threats came from above and all around; in water, many dangers lurked beneath one's feet.
-While one could often evade or escape dangers on land, opportunities for escape were significantly limited in water.
-The Yan Luo River was rife with terrifying legends; it was said that large-scale battles on its surface would summon horrific events.
-Thus, it became a natural barrier for many empires along its banks.
-Although they coveted each other's territories and resources, they dared not cross the river to engage in battle.
-Under such circumstances, all parties abandoned thoughts of conquest and turned instead to trade and mutual exchange.
+While one could often evade danger on land, escape in water was far less likely.
+The Yan Luo River was rife with terrifying legends; it was said that large-scale battles on its surface would summon dreadful occurrences.
+Thus, it became a natural barrier between many Empires along its banks.
+Though they coveted each other's territories and resources, they refrained from crossing the river to engage in battle.
+This stalemate led them to abandon thoughts of conquest and instead focus on trade.
 0

-As humanity continued to develop, some towns sprang up along the banks of Yan Luo River.
-Observations revealed that during certain times of the year, Chimera would mysteriously vanish from the river, marking an opportune moment for trade across its waters.
+With humanity's continuous development, settlements began to spring up along the banks of Yan Luo River.
+Observations revealed that every year during a certain period, the Chimera within the river would vanish, marking an opportune time for crossing and conducting trade.
 0

-"Kid," Old Lu said, "do you understand what I've told you?"
+"Young man," Old Lu said, "do you understand what I've explained?"
 0

 "Good enough," Old Lu responded.
-"The specifics you must explore for yourself; if I explained everything clearly now, your future explorations would lose their meaning.
-That's all for today; we'll talk about Chimera another time."
-With that, Old Lu returned to his small wooden cabin.
+"The specifics you must explore yourself; if I laid everything out for you, your future explorations would lose their meaning.
+That will be all for today; I will tell you more about Chimera another time."
+With that, Old Lu turned and returned to his small wooden cabin.
 0

 Table of Contents